-Exams: The professor will administer four non-cumulative exams (see syllabus schedule) each containing some combination of multiple choice, true/false, and matching style questions.
+Exams: This class has two non-cumulative exams (see syllabus schedule) each containing some combination of multiple choice, true/false, and matching style questions.
 The professor has designed the questions to assess your definitional understanding of course content and ability to accurately apply, interpret, and evaluate human communication and behavior through the lens of course concepts.
 More information will be posted related to the exams in Carmen ahead of the dates the exams open.